Putin raises stakes and deploys nuclear-ready missiles in Belarus

 Putin raises stakes in peace talks with boast of Oreshnik missiles in Belarus

-Russia says its ally is hosting intermediate-range weapons a day after accusing Ukraine of drone attack on Putin’s house
+Images are released of Moscow’s intermediate-range weapons a day after Moscow accused Ukraine attacking Putin’s house

-Russia said it had deployed nuclear-capable missiles inside Belarus on Tuesday as Vladimir Putin sought to escalate tensions over Ukraine – just as peace talks appeared to be gaining momentum.
+Russia boasted it had deployed nuclear-capable missiles inside Belarus on Tuesday as Vladimir Putin sought to escalate tensions over Ukraine – just as peace talks appeared to be gaining momentum.

-Russia threatened retribution in response to the alleged aggression, with the country’s veteran foreign minister Sergei Lavrov calling the action “state terrorism”, adding: “Such reckless actions will not go unanswered.”
+Russia threatened retribution in response to the alleged attack, with foreign minister Sergei Lavrov calling the action “state terrorism”, adding: “Such reckless actions will not go unanswered.”

 But Russia has failed to provide evidence of the attack and is under increasing pressure to do so.